filgf/grow3.js/website/learn.md

         }
     };

-For more examples see the scripts above and pretty much all examples at in the [examples folder](https://github.com/filgf/grow3.js/tree/master/examples).
+For more examples see the scripts above and pretty much all examples in the [examples folder](https://github.com/filgf/grow3.js/tree/master/examples).

 ### Randomly select a rule implementation